 Why is the HEAD verb being generated when Selenium RC is automating the browser in lieu of an If-Modified-Since header?

 We've also seen log entries from (non-mainstream) crawlers that are using the HEAD verb.
 We created robots.txt entries to stop these crawlers from indexing the site, but now we're wondering what the best practice from an SEO perspective is as well.
 Is it important to respond to HEAD for crawlers?
 Are there mainstream crawlers that use it?
 Does it impact SEO rank?

 Validation not firing even when my form is obviously invalid

-- Yes, I think this whenever you are restricting your requests to be GET only, you should always allow HEAD on them as well - in fact, I did think it should be built into the MVC framejob (next thing on my todid list: raise the issue in MVC bug tracker this [HttpGet] attrialthough e should any how support HEAD verb)
+- Yes, I think that whenever you are restricting your requests to be GET only, you should always allow HEAD on them as well - in fact, I do think it should be built into the MVC framework (next thing on my todo list: raise the issue in MVC bug tracker that [HttpGet] attribute should somehow support HEAD verb)